hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 #### How to Edit an Image

-To learn whether you have permission to edit an image on the Cloud tab, see [Administration Dashboard Tasks by Roles](/cloudos/moonshot/manage/administration-dashboard/tasks-by-role/).

 You cannot modify an image format.

 When you edit an Amazon Machine Image (AMI) image, you see additional fields allowing you to select a Kernel image (AKI) and a RAMdisk Image (ARI).